Ribocentre-switch/Ribocentre-switch.github.io/_pages/application.md

 <p id="Building_biosensors"></p>
 <br><br>
 <p class="header_box" >Building biosensors</p>
-Due to riboswitches inherent ability to both detect a specifi c metabolite with great sensitivity and specifi city and to transduce this information into a detectable signal,they have great potential as molecular sensors.
-The design of riboswitch-based sensors is very fl exible and a number of creative features and adjustments can be made to enhance their sensing capabilities. <br>
+Due to riboswitches inherent ability to both detect a specific metabolite with great sensitivity and specificity and to transduce this information into a detectable signal, they have great potential as molecular sensors.
+The design of riboswitch-based sensors is very flexible and a number of creative features and adjustments can be made to enhance their sensing capabilities.<br>

 <html>
 <head>